 Scholarly Commons Citation

 West, Robin, "Rights, Harms, and Duties: A Response to Justice for Hedgehogs" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 831.
+831.